Lake Windermere

 The most popular thing to do in the Lake District is to cruise the lake.
 Windermere Lake Cruises have a superb range of boat trips that provide an excellent service, and a range of flexible tickets.

-Windermere Jetty
+The Windermere Jetty Museum

 Windermere Jetty, Museum of Boats, Steam and Stories, showcases a fascinating collection of historic steamboats and motorboats, including the oldest mechanically powered boat in the world.

-Low Wood Bay Watersports Centre
+Watersports at Low Wood Bay

 Hire a range of boats and have your own lake adventure.
 We also offer an extensive range of fun instructed sessions on the water, from Waterskiing and Wakeboarding, to Sailing, Canoeing, Paddleboarding and Flyboarding.